flea2003/Talio_App/docs/agendas/Meeting_8.md

 - Can you walk us throught the process?
 What kind of questions will there be?

 - # Minutes
+  -Learning Objectives will be examined
+  -Technical questions
+  -Theoretical questions
+  -Make sure we go through the slides and we know everything that we have implemented
 <br />

 # Feedback (15:05)